utopp/azr/README.md

 ## Overview

 azr implements a credential chain for seamless OAuth 2.0 authentication to Azure services.
-It builds on [httr2](https://httr2.r-lib.org/)'s OAuth framework to provide automatic credential discovery, trying different authentication methods in sequence until one succeeds.
+It builds on [httr2](https://httr2.r-lib.org/)'s OAuth framework to provide cache and automatic credential discovery, trying different authentication methods in sequence until one succeeds.

 The package supports: